 There are a number of things you can do in order to keep your information private and protected no matter the reason you’re using Zoom.
 The following are all measures the clinicians and group leaders at Sandstone Care take in order to keep clients and group participants safe.

 Sandstone Care is an essential provider of drug, alcohol and mental health services and we are here for you.
-We are continuing to provide treatment at our Colorado and Maryland locations and understand the concerns that many individuals share related to the spread of the COVID-19 virus and the potential for spread in the treatment community.
+We are continuing to provide treatment at our Colorado, Virginia and Maryland locations and understand the concerns that many individuals share related to the spread of the COVID-19 virus and the potential for spread in the treatment community.

 To address some of those concerns we are offering a virtual intensive outpatient program, to reduce the number of people in our centers and to provide an essential service clients who need intervention.